InvoxiPlayGames/x360-research/official-software/networking/system_link.md

 ## Broadcast Packet Structure

-*(TODO: This is for broadcast on 360 packets, but what about P2P/xplat?
-Check)*

 All values are in little endian.
 Why?
 <!-- I know why, I just don't like little endian.-->